Need Help Choosing The Right Fuels?

 About this Privacy Notice

-Speedy Fuels and Lubricants LLP (Speedy, we, us, our) is committed to protecting your personal data when you are using our services.
+Speedy Fuels Ltd (Speedy, we, us, our) is committed to protecting your personal data when you are using our services.
 Personal data is any information relating to an identifiable living person who can be directly or indirectly identified in particular by reference to an identifier such as a name, postal, email and ISP addresses and cookies.

 This privacy notice relates to our use of any personal data that we collect from you whether in the course of the supply of fuel, lubricants, storage tanks, generators or other associated products and services, the provision of access to our online services or recruitment.